ccmpbll/ccmpbll.github.io/resume.md

 Experienced IT professional with over 20 years of diverse technology expertise, including 12 years in the enterprise data center space.
 Proven track record in team management, data center management, virtualization, automation, and customer relations.

-Adept at designing, building, and maintaining large-scale multi-tenant and private virtualization environments using VMware products.
-Extensive experience with various backup and disaster recovery platforms.
+Skilled in the design, construction, and maintenance of large-scale multi-tenant and private virtualization environments using VMware products.
+Extensive hands-on experience with various backup and disaster recovery platforms, automation tools, and scripting languages.

 Strong communication skills and commitment to mentoring engineering staff for optimal performance.
 Passionate about technology.
 Dedicated to continuous learning and improvement.